philipptrenz/philipptrenz/README.md

 * 📧 [mail@philipptrenz.de](mailto:mail@philipptrenz.de)
 * 📞 [+49 176 44553932](tel:+4917644553932)

+Also feel free to add me on [LinkedIn](https://www.linkedin.com/in/philipp-trenz-a544a8182/).
 Looking forward to hear from you! 🖖